JamesSkemp/words/content/post/review-mars-attacks-the-dice-game.md

 +++
-title = "Review: Mars Attacks The Dice Game" summary = "The following is a review of Mars Attacks: The Dice game, received as part of the Amazon Vine program." draft = false comments = false date = "2015-04-14T18:37:34-05:00"
+title = "Review: Mars Attacks The Dice Game" description = "The following is a review of Mars Attacks: The Dice game, received as part of the Amazon Vine program." draft = false comments = false date = "2015-04-14T18:37:34-05:00"